-Knowledge networks exist to collect existing knowledge on a given subject or in a specific field.
-Networks can be either based on specialisation (communication, financial management) or geography/region.
-These networks are open to new members, and there is no contribution threshold or expectation for participation.
-The purpose of these networks is to offer a knowledge hub on a given subject, and to provide exchange opportunities for participating programmes.
+Knowledge communities exist to collect both the existing knowledge on a given subject or in a specific field, as well as the people who work in them.
+These Communities can be either based on specialisation (communication, financial management) or geography/region.
+These communities are open to new members, and there is no contribution threshold or expectation for participation.
+These communities may impose some restrictions to ensure the basis is applied, i.e. where there is a geographic or specialised basis for such a network and where alternative more appropriate spaces exist.

+The purpose of these communities is to offer a knowledge hub on a given subject or a geographical area, and to provide exchange opportunities for participating programmes.
+The exact nature of such exchanges shall vary, and depend on the specific needs of the participating, and potentially participating, audiences.